The Supervisory Behavioural Continuum

 After the lesson, the student leader "reflects" on not only the performance of the participants but their leadership performance.
 This process allows for an objective evaluation of the performance of the student leader.
 The coach may offer suggestions about how to improve the practice and whether or not pre-determined objectives were realized.
-Coaches encourage student leaders to offer extrinsic rewards for good behaviour by allowing participants time during the next practice session to become involved in a favourite activity.
+Coaches encourage student leaders to offer extrinsic rewards for good behaviour by allowing participants time during the next practice session to participate in a favourite activity.
 Dr McDaniel also provides on occasion, an unsuspected problem, such as one of the participants "faking" an injury or behaviour problem.
 These activities provide the student's leader's opportunities to manage unexpected events.
 A typical practice session would consist of other athletes and a student leader as the coach.
 These sessions provide an outstanding opportunity for student-athletes to develop leadership skills.
 These activities are videotaped.
 This allows the coach to use the learning experience as a teaching tool and an opportunity for timely and appropriate feedback.
-A video, a powerful learning tool for prospective leaders, provides the opportunity for the learners to see themselves as others see them.
-Athletes, as student leaders need to have a high level of confidence and readiness to assume leadership roles.
-Student leaders must realize that the decisions they make may impact another student's life forever.
-The above processes will provide learning opportunities to grow as reliable individuals who possess the tools necessary to enable them to assume leadership roles within their chosen profession.
+A video, a powerful learning tool for prospective leaders, allows for the learners to see themselves as others see them.
+Athletes, as student leaders, need to have a high level of confidence and readiness to assume leadership roles.
+Student leaders must realize that their decisions may forever impact another student's life.
+The above processes will provide learning opportunities to grow as reliable individuals who possess the tools necessary to assume leadership roles within their chosen profession.